-With its emphases on understanding and embracing linguistic and cultural diversity, on investigating and understanding language structure and usage, and on promoting multilingual literacy, creative writing, and translation, the DWLLC is central to both the University’s mission of diversity, equity and inclusion, and to its status as the Writing University.
+With its emphases on understanding and embracing linguistic and cultural diversity, on investigating and understanding language structure and usage, and on promoting multilingual literacy, creative writing, and translation, the DWLLC is central to both the University’s mission of access, opportunity, and diversity, and to its status as the Writing University.

-The principles of diversity, equity, and inclusion (DEI) are fundamental to the mission of the College of Liberal Arts and Sciences at the University of Iowa, as we conduct our work in the context of the whole of humanity.
+The principles of access, opportunity, and diversity are fundamental to the mission of the College of Liberal Arts and Sciences at the University of Iowa, as we conduct our work in the context of the whole of humanity.

-- In our teaching, we draw on, explore, and question every facet of human experience and understanding.
+- In our teaching, we encourage exploration, inquiry, and the questioning of the many facets of human experience and understanding.

-- In our scholarship, scientific inquiry, and artistry, we create new knowledge and insight, reflecting and shaping the cultures and societies in which human lives unfold.
+- In our research, scholarship, and creativity, we generate new knowledge and perspectives, while reflecting and shaping the cultures and societies in which we live.

-- In our service to Iowans, we collaborate with communities to solve critical problems arising from inequity.
+- In our service to Iowans, we partner with communities to address critical challenges and foster leadership in a global context.

 Race, Ethnicity, Language, and Culture Symposium: Advocating for DEI in the Academy